-- > The paper must be typed, doubled spaced and have at least one-inch margins on standard 8 1⁄2" X 11" paper. - Printed pages may be double-sided. - The font style and size must be appropriate for a scientific paper: sans serif font, for example 12 pt, Times New Roman. - Correct grammar and spelling are evident. - ➤ The paper must be neat and legible. - The primary scientist's last name is in the upper right-hand corner of all pages after the Table of Contents. - Graphs should be suitably titled and have all axes correctly labeled.
+- > The paper must be typed, doubled spaced and have at least one-inch margins on standard 8 /2" X 11" paper. - > Printed pages may be double-sided. - > The font and type size must be appropriate for a scientific paper: example 12 pt, Times New Roman. - Correct grammar and spelling are evident. - $\succ$ The paper must be neat and legible. - > The primary scientist's last name is in the upper right-hand corner of each page after the Table of Contents. - Graphs should be suitably titled and have all axes correctly labeled.
 Do not forget to include the correct units of measurement for any numbers. - > Photographs should be of good quality and contrast, and should have captions typed under them.